babofitos/redditnhkeasynews/README.md

 YYYY-MM-DD is the date of the articles you want to be scraped.

 Make sure you create a config.json and fill in the appropriate information.
-The bot checks for duplicates by looking for the article id in selftext in the last 25 posts.
+The script checks for duplicates by looking for the article id in selftext in the last 25 posts.
 The account you use must have enough link karma to not need to fill out a captcha on submission.